-They are very well received by the target group of applicants: they find 67,8% "very good" or "rather good" for an apprentice selection process.
-63% of trainees rate on-line testing for paper tests as "better" or "equal."
-Only 37% clearly give preference to paper tests.
+They met with a high level of acceptance from the target group of applicants: 67,8% said they were “very good” or “rather good” for a trainee selection process.
+63% of trainees rate online test procedures as "better" or "equal" compared to paper tests.
+Only 37% clearly prefer paper tests.

 More knowledge - PDF download, eCourses or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).